benchristel/process-to-processes/src/index.md

 ### Goals

-- Good: Meeting Expectations
+- Good: **Meeting Expectations**
-  - we all want systems that are predictable and controllable—we can understand them well enough to make them do what we want.
+  - we all want systems that are predictable and controllable—we can understand them well enough to make them do what we want (or understand why what we want isn't possible).
   - this applies at all levels of scale
-- Good: Kindness
+- Good: **Kindness**
   - be nice, keep it real, feel connection, feel good
   - trust and transparency
   - essential for functional, productive teams
-- Good: Sustainability
+- Good: **Sustainability**
   - we want to be able to keep doing this indefinitely

 These goals are supported by sub-goals and instrumental goods which are scattered throughout the text.